Kong/CustomerSuccess/README.md

 ## Version

-2.3 is the current stable version of the Kong License Consumption Report.
+2.3.1 is the current stable version of the Kong License Consumption Report.

-2.3.1 is the latest version, currently in development.

 ## Requirements